ejreymond-christensen/game-of-thrones-rpg/README.md

 ## How to run the program

-You can simply go to https://ejreymond-christensen.github.io/ut-game-of-thones-rpg/ .
-Or you can go to ut-game-of-thrones-rpg repo and download the repo.
+You can simply go to https://ejreymond-christensen.github.io/game-of-thrones-rpg/.
+Or you can go to `game-of-thrones-rpg` repo and download the repo.
 Simply open `index.html` in your favorite browser and start playing.

 **Valar Morghulis**